At a Glance

 Craft a Compelling Cover Letter: Write a cover letter that clearly outlines your passion for oncology and your expertise in chemotherapy and immunotherapy.
 Mention your experience at similar institutions and how you can contribute to the teams at UHS and SDH.

-Highlight Relevant Experience: In your application, emphasise any previous roles or projects that involved managing lung cancer patients.
-Provide specific examples of your contributions to patient care and treatment plans.
+Highlight Relevant Experience: In your application, emphasise any previous roles where you managed treatment plans for lung cancer patients.
+Provide specific examples of your contributions to patient care and outcomes.

-Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial in a medical role.
+Proofread Your Application: Before submitting, carefully proofread your application for any errors or typos.
+A well-presented application reflects your attention to detail, which is crucial in the medical field.

 How to prepare for a job interview at Golden Bees